ntlg72/etl-ws-1/docs/source/extraction.rst

 .. tip::

-      Verification of data insertion can be done through the query ``SELECT COUNT(*) FROM candidates_raw``.
+      Verification of data insertion can be done in the PostgreSQL command-line client through the query ``SELECT COUNT(*) FROM candidates_raw``.
 It should show the 50.000 number, according to the number of columns that running ``df`` showed during the data ingestion process.

          .. image:: ../images/select_count.png